2020-08-19_00-22-35_Administer your Data Center search index

 - Start Confluence on Node 1.
 Confluence will automatically begin building the index.

-- Once the reindex is complete stop Confluence on node 2.
+- Once the reindex is complete stop Confluence on both node 1 and node 2.

 - Back up then delete the following index directories on node 2.